oisdk/site/posts/2019-11-02-how-to-binary-random-access-list.markdown

 </pre>
 The solution, as with so many things, is to use a fold instead of explicit recursion.
-Folds on vectors are a little more aggresively typed than those on lists:
+Folds on vectors are a little more aggressively typed than those on lists:

 <pre class="Agda"><a id="vec-foldr"></a><a id="2378" href="#2378" class="Function">vec-foldr</a> <a id="2388" class="Symbol">:</a> <a id="2390" class="Symbol">(</a><a id="2391" href="#2391" class="Bound">B</a> <a id="2393" class="Symbol">:</a> <a id="2395" href="../code/binary/Agda.Builtin.Nat.html#165" class="Datatype">ℕ</a> <a id="2397" class="Symbol">→</a> <a id="2399" href="../code/binary/Cubical.Core.Primitives.html#957" class="Function">Type</a> <a id="2404" href="../code/binary/Prelude.html#456" class="Generalizable">b</a><a id="2405" class="Symbol">)</a>
           <a id="2417" class="Symbol">→</a> <a id="2419" class="Symbol">(∀</a> <a id="2422" class="Symbol">{</a><a id="2423" href="#2423" class="Bound">n</a><a id="2424" class="Symbol">}</a> <a id="2426" class="Symbol">→</a> <a id="2428" href="../code/binary/Prelude.html#470" class="Generalizable">A</a> <a id="2430" class="Symbol">→</a> <a id="2432" href="#2391" class="Bound">B</a> <a id="2434" href="#2423" class="Bound">n</a> <a id="2436" class="Symbol">→</a> <a id="2438" href="#2391" class="Bound">B</a> <a id="2440" class="Symbol">(</a><a id="2441" href="../code/binary/Agda.Builtin.Nat.html#196" class="InductiveConstructor">suc</a> <a id="2445" href="#2423" class="Bound">n</a><a id="2446" class="Symbol">))</a>